adiityayadav/adiityayadav/README.md

 - 👋 Hi, I’m @adiityayadav
 - 👀 I’m interested in skills of coding.
-- 🌱 I’m currently learning python and Data structure.
-- 💞️ I’m looking to collaborate on ...
+- 🌱 I know a little bit of programming.
+- 💞️ I do full stact with Reactjs  and Django .
-- 📫 How to reach me ...
+- 📫 My email is dharmendrakumaryadavpbh7985@gmail.com
+-

 <!---
 adiityayadav/adiityayadav is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.